 Guidance on disposal of waste

-Contact your insurer in the first instance, to ensure you are taking the appropriate and correct steps for dealing with any flood damaged waste under your specific policy conditions (it is likely your insurer will need to see the damage, waste food and equipment before it is taken away).
+Contact your insurer in the first instance, to ensure you are taking the appropriate and correct steps for dealing with any flood damaged waste under your specific policy conditions.
+It is likely your insurer will need to see the damage, waste food and equipment before it is taken away.
 The insurer should also provide advice on what you should do with the waste.
-If there is a delay in your insurer being able to visit and food waste needs to be removed to avoid it becoming a public health concern, your insurer may be agreeable to an Environmental Health Officer visiting your premises to see the waste and then providing you with a note that broadly lists the food waste.
+If there is a delay in your insurer being able to visit and food waste needs to be removed to avoid it becoming a public health concern, your insurer may be agreeable to an Environmental Health Officer visiting your premises to see the waste and providing you with a note that broadly lists the food waste.
 You should also take photos of the waste.
 Please note that it is up to the food business operator to liaise with their insurer to determine whether this approach is acceptable to them for claim purposes and to receive advice from the insurer about what to do with the waste.
 Where a business already has commercial arrangements in place for the collection of their waste, they are advised to contact their existing waste management provider for advice and support for example if they use the Council's contractors Amey then they should contact them directly on 01768 212800.
-Amey may charge for anything above and beyond what can go in the normal bins or bags, but this should be reclaimable on your insurance.
-You should however, check with your insurer first, as they may have specific requirements in relation to disposal.
+Amey may charge for anything above and beyond what can go in the normal bins or bags.
+This should be reclaimable on your insurance.
+You should check with your insurer first, as they may have specific requirements in relation to disposal.
 For small businesses that do not have any alternative arrangements in place, and are unable to rely on the support of an insurance company, the County Council is able to provide support with the collection and disposal of flood damaged waste to assist with the recovery process.
-This is being offered through Cumbria Waste Management, contact the waste helpline number 0845 055 1118.
+This is being offered through Cumbria Waste Management.
+Contact the waste helpline number 0845 055 1118.

 The flood water may have disturbed rodents which could have entered your premises and caused damage to electrical wiring and furniture.
 If there is a problem, a pest control contractor should be engaged.